Who Am I?

 Fast forward and now I'm lucky I got all of the experience I missed out on during school.
 A very unorthodox route for an actor to take, but then again-I'm a very unorthodox guy.
 I've lived a very unorthodox life.
 I didn't act when I should have as a child, but I am so grateful to have gotten the education I did.

-Moving from Southie to New York City was the hardest most challenging yet most rewarding thing I've ever done in my life.
+Moving from Southie to New York was the hardest, most challenging yet most rewarding thing I've ever done in my life.

-From the smallest job with no lines, to the biggest job with hundreds of pages.
-From prosthetics to wigs to stunts to long nights as a bad guy on set to waking up reporting live from the streets of New York to getting home showering and being able to do improv on a stage at night to waking up the next day to be able to go BEHIND the camera-moving to New York City was the most rewarding and fulfilling experience I could’ve ever asked for.
-What I learned, all who I learned from, and the city has made such an indelible impression on some irish-canandian kid from Boston-
+From the smallest job with zero lines, to the biggest job with hundreds of pages.
+Prosthetics to wigs to stunts to trailers.
+From long nights as a bad guy to waking up reporting live from the streets of Lincoln Center then to getting home showering and being able to do improv on a stage at night to waking up the next day to be able to go BEHIND the camera-moving to New York City and becoming an actor was the most rewarding and fulfilling experience I could’ve ever asked for.
+What I learned, all who I learned from, and the city has made such an indelible impression on some irish-canandian kid from Southie-

-All of you, every place I've been with you will be a part of me forever.
+All of you, every place I've been to and with you will be a part of me forever.
 Thank you

 Being able to connect with a director on some cellular level, that's the magic.
 Meeting a writer, a TEAM.
 All that LOVE-